Motley Crue

 [youtube][/youtube]

-(go to the 7:15 mark for Romeos Delight in particular...this ain't my first time in Louisville, I got a checkered past here that is fuckin AWESOME if you are there, in that arena, who cares about the verse at that point)
+(go to the 7:15 mark for Romeos Delight in particular...this ain't my first time in Louisville, I got a checkered past here :twisted: that is fuckin AWESOME if you are there, in that arena, who cares about the verse at that point)

 does he sing all the words? no but if you don't know all these songs by heart then why are you here?
 Like Runnin with the Devil are you really wondering what words he was missing...turn to your neighbor they will be singing it at the top of their lungs

-Yeah I think these two vids give examples as to what you are saying...not saying Paul is bad and he is far from the worst frontman...but he is nowhere near as good as DLRerg2 wrote:DLR is still awesome.
-Paul...not as much.poserboy71 wrote:You'd be surprised how much of that stuff isn't off the cuff from DLR.
+Yeah I think these two vids give examples as to what you are saying...not saying Paul is bad and he is far from the worst frontman...but he is nowhere near as good as DLR

-He is still awesome and the best though !!!!Yeah don't get me wrong I know a lot of it is planned/prepared but it doesn't sound like it is that's what makes DLR awesomeposerboy71 wrote:I love DLR's schtick.
+:D :wink: Yeah don't get me wrong I know a lot of it is planned/prepared but it doesn't sound like it is that's what makes DLR awesome

 i think you misunderstood me.... stage schtick is different from blowing the lines of a song...its like peter being 3 notes behind or stopping drumming altogether which he did quite frequently.